 Building on previous research and RoboCup experience, we hope to push DARwIn-OP its highest potential.
-The combination of hardware, electronic, and software expertise from both Virginia Tech and University of Pennsylvania should prove to be very powerful and make Team DARwIn a formidable opponent at RoboCup, while still maintaining its primary purpose as a research platform for studying robot humanoid motions.
+This year, we are trying to exploit our 3-platform team of the Teen size, SPL, and kid size robots to maintain our primary purpose as a research endeavor for studying robot humanoid motions; and to share this work with the broader community.